-Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares this school against community colleges in the entire state of Mississippi.
+Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares this school against community colleges in Mississippi.

 Specialized Programs & Accreditations

 - Accredited by the Joint Review Committee on Education in Radiologic Technology (since 1993)

 - Associate's Degree in Nursing (ADN) Program (more info)

 - Accredited by the National League for Nursing Accrediting Commission (since 1986)

 - See a list of all associate's degree in nursing (ADN) programs in Mississippi

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.

 Get more information about the programs offered by Jones County Junior College by clicking the request information to the right.